Tutorial

 For a quick weekly check, that might be only 5-10 URLs.
 For a launch review, it might be 20-50.

-If your real need is a large URL batch, the more specific walkthrough is How to Capture Multiple Web Pages as Screenshots in Batch on Mac.
-This article focuses on the broader automatic website screenshot workflow.
+For a large URL batch, use How to Capture Multiple Web Pages as Screenshots in Batch on Mac.
+This article covers the broader automatic website screenshot workflow.

 Step 2: Choose the right capture mode